Incognito-Coder/Instagram-Downloader/README.md

 # Instagram-Downloader
-this is an minimal api to download instagram photo/video.
+This is an minimal api to download instagram photo/video. include post caption and file type.